 Financial conflicts of interest relating to human subjects research must be disclosed.
 Such conflicts of interest are not inherently wrong, and as long as they are disclosed and appropriately managed or resolved, they do not distort and can benefit the research process.
 A conflict of interest may arise when a faculty or staff member has a relationship with an outside organization that puts the faculty or staff member in a position to influence the university's decisions in ways that could lead directly or indirectly to financial gain for the faculty or staff member or his or her family, or give improper advantage to others to the detriment of the University.

 The University and individual academic units have established mechanisms to identify and manage potential conflicts, including annual disclosure requirements, research and sponsored project application questions, and informal communications.
+In addition, when a U-M IRB agrees to be the IRB-of-Record for multi-site research, each site must provide information to the reviewing IRB about any COI situations disclosed by non-UM individuals involved in the research, including any existing management plans.
 For detailed information about the University’s conflict of interest and commitment policies, see the Conflict of Interest Policies website.